DeanKJones/Optics/README.md

 ## Introduction

 This project provides a WebGPU-based simulation environment for visualizing wave optics phenomena, including diffraction patterns and interference effects.
-The simulations are based on solving Maxwell's equations using FDTD methods.
+The goal is to have simulations that are based on solving Maxwell's equations using FDTD methods.
+With the hope of moving onto rendering several orbitals along with the EM field.

 ## Features

 - **Diffraction Grating Simulation**: Visualize the interference pattern behind a set diffraction grid.
 ![](assets/embedded/Interference.gif)
-- **Wave Optics Simulation**: `TODO` FDTD simulations to solve Maxwell's equations.
-- **Spectral Passes**: `TODO` Spectral passes to analyze wave behavior.
+- **Spectral Passes**: `TODO` Spectral passes.

 ## Installation